Sable Island: Climate change

 Being a large low-lying sandbar, Sable Island is vulnerable to sea level rise.
 This is further exacerbated by an ongoing increase in storm frequency and intensity caused by climate change, further eroding the island.
-These factors point toward Sable Island disappearing by the end of the century.
+These factors point toward Sable Island disappearing by the end of the 21st century.

 Vegetation and wildlife

-Sable Island derived its name from the French word for "sand."
+Sable Island derived its name from the French word for "sand".
 It lacks natural trees, being covered instead with marram grass and other low-growing vegetation.
 In 1901, the federal government planted over 80,000 trees in an attempt to stabilize the soil; all died.
-Subsequent plantings resulted in the survival of a single Scots pine.
-Although planted in the 1960s, it is only a few feet tall.
-It is decorated yearly as a Christmas tree in December as part of a tradition among the station staff.
+Subsequent plantings in the 1960s resulted in the survival of a single Scots pine, that only grew to a few feet tall.
+It was decorated yearly as a Christmas tree in December as part of a tradition among the station staff.
+In recent years, the tree was found to have died, marking the loss of the last remaining pine tree on the island.

+Vegetation communities on Sable Island are largely grassland and heathland communities.
+Grassland areas on the island are dominated by American marram grass, which plays an important role in stabilizing the island's dunes.
+Sable Island's heathland communities are composed of shrub species such as black crowberry, northern bayberry, and creeping juniper.
+Other plants found on Sable Island include Virginia rose, seaside goldenrod, sea pea, and American cranberry.

 The island is home to over 550 free-roaming horses according to a 2016 report, protected by law from human interference.
 During a 2017–2018 study, the estimated population was 500 horses, up from the roughly 300 recorded in the 1970s.
 Because of the harsh spring of 2017, the mortality rate was about 10% but the normal rate is about 1% annually, primarily due to starvation and hypothermia.

 This feral horse population is likely descended from horses confiscated from Acadians during the Great Expulsion and left on the island by Thomas Hancock, Boston merchant and uncle of John Hancock.
 In the early 1800s, many of the horses were used by men patrolling the island, searching for ships in distress, and the animals also moved lifeboats and equipment to sites of shipwrecks.

 In 1879, 500 horses and cattle were estimated to live on the island, and the island vegetation was described as covered with grass and wild peas.
 In the past, excess horses were rounded up, shipped off the island, and sold, many used in coal mines on Cape Breton Island, Nova Scotia.
 In 1960, the Canadian Government, under the Canada Shipping Act, gave the horse population full protection from human interference.
 This was partly motivated by a plan in the 1950s, eventually aborted due to public pressure, to remove the horses from the island, after some biologists reported that they were damaging the ecology of the land.
 Nonetheless, some continued to view the horses as an invasive species which is not suitable in a protected region where ecological integrity should be preserved according to the National Parks Act.